If you don’t have a resident director for your Singapore company, you’ll need a Nominee. We explain how it works and what his role is.

 How much does a Nominee Director service cost?

 The price for a year of service provided by the local agencies ranges between S$1,800 - S$5,000.
 Many agencies also require you to place a refundable security deposit of S$2,000 on top of that.

 It works as an insurance for the nominee.
 The reason is he or she is taking a risk, too.
 The deposit is a guarantee that his or her role will remain technical.
 Once the Nominee’s contract expires, you get the deposit back.

 Sure.
 For that, you need to get an Employment Pass from your own company.
 That takes about 6 months to receive, so you’ll still need a Nominee Director while you’re waiting.
 Getting the Employment Pass will cost you about S$800 - S$1,200, plus you need to have a monthly salary of at least S$6,000.

 This article was written by experts at Osome – online Incorporation, Secretary, and Accounting in Singapore.
 We help entrepreneurs to start and run business, including Nominee Director service.
 We respond fast 24/7 in a secure chat.
-Learn more and get a free consultation on osome.com
+Learn more about Incorporation for Foreigners and get a free consultation on osome.com